cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Instantiations of GG

-As we remarked above, GG is a subgroup with associated prime-order p.
+As we remarked above, GG is a group with associated prime-order p.
 While we choose to write operations in the setting where GG comes equipped with an additive operation, we could also define the operations in the multiplicative setting.
 In the multiplicative setting we can choose GG to be a prime-order